Of related interest

 Joining the OVR as a Junior Player

 First, welcome to the Ohio Valley Region!
-As the largest regional association of USA Volleyball with 1,622 girls' teams and 47 boys' teams registered last season (2012‑2013), there's a place for junior players of all ages and abilities.
+As one of the largest regional association of USA Volleyball with 2,152 girls' teams and 95 boys' teams registered last season (2023‑2024), there's a place for junior players of all ages and abilities.
 The OVR offers numerous resources to benefit both players and clubs, increasing opportunities to participate, to improve, and to compete at all levels.

 The following are just a few examples of the benefits to playing volleyball in the Ohio Valley Region of USA Volleyball:

-The Ohio Valley Region–Kaepa USA® Girls' Volleyball Championships, which are held in the Greater Columbus Convention Center, offer an exciting venue for each girls' team to finish its OVR season in a world-class facility.
+The Ohio Valley Region–Sports Imports Girls Volleyball Championships, which are held in the Greater Columbus Convention Center, offer an exciting venue for each girls' team to finish its OVR season in a world-class facility.
 Numerous brackets allow all teams the most even competition possible as they compete for Gold, Silver, and Bronze medals.

-All adults working with juniors are background screened, all coaches are IMPACT or CAP certified, all club directors are ASEP accredited, and all OVR juniors' tournaments (excepting reduced-cost "Grassroots" tournaments) are refereed by professional officials.
+All adults working with juniors are background screened and SafeSort cetified and, all coaches are IMPACT or CAP certified, all club directors are ASEP accredited, and all OVR juniors' tournaments (excepting reduced-cost "Grassroots" tournaments) are refereed by professional officials.